The Best Seeds for Treating Migraines

 - Food additives: Do you know what monosodium glutamate is?
-It is known as the fifth flavor, but in truth, it is a compound that is artificially added to lots of foods to give them a stronger flavor, thus making them more enjoyable to eat.
+It’s known as the fifth flavor.
+But in reality, it’s a compound that’s artificially added to lots of foods to give them a stronger flavor, thus making them more enjoyable to eat.
 And which foods have this compound?
 Pizza, hamburgers, candies, sweets, and, above all, Chinese food.
 You should also know that even tomatoes and Parmesan cheese naturally contain monosodium glutamate.

 These seeds are great for anyone who suffers from migraines.
 Remember that you should only eat salt-free sunflower seeds.
 Ideally, you should have a small handful per day, or about two tablespoons.
 Do you want to know more about the benefits of this seed?

 - Vitamin E. Its rich anti-oxidant base will help your body defend itself against toxins and harmful elements that can cause internal swelling.
 It purifies your body, protects your immune system and makes your cell fibers more elastic, which can help you prevent the constriction of your cranial nerves.

 - Fatty acids.
 These are a great source of energy that will help you fight off migraines.
 This type of fat is also crucial to the formation of certain hormones your body needs to stay strong, while also preventing your cholesterol and triglyceride levels from increasing.

 - Magnesium.
 You probably already know about the benefits of magnesium when it comes to preventing migraines: it improves muscle and neuronal tone, stimulating the transmission of nerve impulses and causing your muscles to relax.
 It also improves bone health and strengthens your cardiovascular system, helping your body to prevent cranial nerve swelling.
 It’s just great!